 ECS hosts workshops, resume reviews, mock interviews, career fairs, and corporate interviews.
 ECS serves as a liaison between engineering students and employers.
-Their services are available to ABE students.

 The campus-wide TCC offers many of the same services as the college-based centers offer.
 Their services are available to all Illinois students, graduate students, and alumni.

 Many of our undergraduate students go on to graduate school.
 Whether you choose to continue your education at Illinois or go elsewhere, you should make an informed choice.